 - £7 for replacement

 If the card has been stolen and you have a police crime number then there is no charge for a new card.

 During the daytime you will be asked to go to the Information Centre to replace your one card.

 When you return to the library, your old barcode will be marked as lost and the new barcode will be updated on the circulation system.

-During the evenings and weekends - If you have lost your card, you must provide some other form of identification, a member of Library staff will go in under your name to issue books on your behalf.
-A note will be placed on your borrower record stating that you have been informed to go to the Information Centre as soon as possible
+During the weekend - If you have lost your card, you must provide some other form of identification, a member of Library staff will go in under your name to issue books on your behalf.
+A note will be placed on your borrower record stating that you have been informed to go to the Student Hub or Information Point as soon as possible